YlloNieR/CheatSheets-lib-pdf-pub/How2 - syslog-ng on Linux.md

-# How2 - set-up - syslog-ng on Linux
+# How2 - syslog-ng on Linux
 ## device
 OS: Raspbian GNU/Linux 10 (buster)